The first annual State of Global Water Resources Report was launched on 29 November at WMO.

 The first edition of the report looks at streamflow – the volume of water flowing through a river channel at any given time.
 It also assesses terrestrial water storage - all water on the land surface and sub-surface and the cryosphere (frozen water).

-It highlights the lack of accessible verified hydrological data.
+The report highlights the lack of accessible verified hydrological data.
 WMO’s Unified Data Policy seeks to accelerate the availability and sharing of hydrological data, including river discharge and transboundary river basins information.